-- Controlling access to the school for the protection of students and staff - o Use of doorbell as a signalling device to contact reception - Video surveillance and recording of those gaining access through main entrance - Inside vestibule door is locked to prohibit access until identity and purpose are established viii.
-Public Address School Communication System (Integrated "PA/FM")
+- Controlling access to the school for the protection of students and staff. - Use of doorbell as a signalling device to contact reception. - Video surveillance and recording of those gaining access through main entrance. - Inside vestibule door is locked to prohibit access until identity and purpose are established.